simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jul 20-Jul 22 2025
+Solar Radiation Storm Forecast for Jul 21-Jul 23 2025

-              Jul 20  Jul 21  Jul 22
+              Jul 21  Jul 22  Jul 23
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms with nine active regions facing Earth.
+Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms for the next three days.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jul 20-Jul 22 2025
+Radio Blackout Forecast for Jul 21-Jul 23 2025

-              Jul 20        Jul 21        Jul 22
+              Jul 21        Jul 22        Jul 23
 R1-R2           40%           40%           40%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1 (Minor) or greater radio blackouts with nine active regions facing Earth.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) or greater radio blackouts all three days.

 ```